-When a customer makes a purchase from you with Apple Pay, the credit card processor or facilitator processes the transaction and deposits the money into your account, minus any fees.
+When a customer purchases using Apple Pay, the credit card processor or facilitator processes the transaction and deposits the money into your account, minus any fees.

-Since it uses NFC technology, Apple Pay is a contactless payment method.
-Because of the COVID-19 pandemic, more consumers are opting for contactless payments.
+Since it uses NFC technology, Apple Pay is a contactless payment method, which many consumers prefer.
 In fact, in the United States, proximity mobile payment users are expected to grow from 92.3 million in 2020 to 125 million by 2025.

-Because the payment goes through with just a tap, mobile contactless payments are the fastest way to pay, dramatically improving the customer waiting experience.
-If you have a business where customers line up to pay, shortening the purchase process can mean a line that moves faster.
+Because each payment goes through with just a tap, mobile contactless payments are the fastest way to pay, dramatically improving the customer waiting experience.
+If you have a business where customers line up to pay, shortening the purchase process can mean a faster line.
 Customer satisfaction improves with shorter waits, and fewer customers will abandon the line without making a purchase.

-Apple Pay transactions are very secure because the card data is tokenized, encrypted and always changing, so it’s extremely difficult for criminals to steal customer card data.
+Apple Pay transactions are very secure because the card data is tokenized, encrypted and always changing, making it extremely difficult for criminals to steal customer card data.
 When data is tokenized, the underlying data – in this case, the customer’s credit card or bank account info – is replaced by a series of randomly generated numbers.

 Every time someone makes a purchase with Apple Pay, the system generates a new token.
 This token is then interpreted and changed back into useful information after it gets to the payment processor.

 There is no cost to the buyer to use Apple Pay to make purchases.
-Your credit card processor or facilitator will, however, charge your business a fee for each Apple Pay transaction, just as it would for every credit card transaction.
+However, your credit card processor or facilitator will charge your business a fee for each Apple Pay transaction, just as it would for every credit card transaction.
 The transaction fee is a percentage of the purchase total plus a flat per-transaction amount.

 Credit card processors don’t charge any additional fees for Apple Pay transactions, so there are no additional costs related to accepting Apple Pay beyond their standard credit card processing fees.

-Here’s an overview of some popular credit card processors and facilitators that accept Apple Pay.
+Many of the best credit card processors and facilitators accept Apple Pay.
 Here’s a breakdown of top processors and their associated fees.

-To reap the benefits of accepting Apple Pay, you’ll have to let customers know it’s a payment option.
+To reap the benefits of accepting Apple Pay, you must let customers know it’s a payment option.